pylatex/im880b/README.md

 For the working version in this repo, a `ping req` are sent out, and a LED conected to RA0 turns ON during half second if there are a successful HCI message as response of that request (specifically, but not limited to, a `ping rsp`).

-The compiler used was [XC8](http://www.microchip.com/mplab/compilers), but you can choose any IDE that supports this ANSI C compliant compiler, like [MPLAB X](http://www.microchip.com/mplab/mplab-x-ide) or [Labcenter's Proteus](https://www.labcenter.com/).
+The compiler used was [XC8](http://www.microchip.com/mplab/compilers), but you can choose any IDE that supports this ANSI C compliant compiler, like [MPLAB X IDE](http://www.microchip.com/mplab/mplab-x-ide) or [Labcenter's Proteus](https://www.labcenter.com/).

 ### Windows - Not tested, Migrating.

-Compiled on Windows 7 with the mingw compiler ([GCC](https://gcc.gnu.org/) port for Windows) included within [Code::Blocks](http://www.codeblocks.org).
-Currently the version on this repo was not tested, but a working version (the compiled one that we are taling about) can be found also in [our initial repo](https://github.com/pylatesUD/im880b).
+Compiled on Windows 7 with the mingw compiler (a [GCC](https://gcc.gnu.org/) port for Windows) included within [Code::Blocks](http://www.codeblocks.org).
+Currently the version on this repo was not tested, but a working version (the compiled one that we are talking about) can be found in [our initial repo](https://github.com/pylatesUD/im880b).
+Honestly at time it has minimal modifications to the original IMST code.

 # Main Functions and Usage

 Please refer to `main.c` file.

+## For microcontrollers, use `lorawan_hci.h`.

  - `bool SendHCI (unsigned char *buffer, unsigned char size)`